 Written by Dr. David Brownstein

-Original blog post by Dr. Brownstein can be found here.
+The original post from Dr. Brownstein can be found here.

 Dr. David Brownstein is a Board-Certified family physician and is one of the foremost practitioners of holistic medicine.
 He is the Medical Director of the Center for Holistic Medicine in West Bloomfield, MI.
 Dr. Brownstein has lectured internationally to physicians and others about his success in using natural hormones and nutritional therapies in his practice.
 He is a graduate of the University of Michigan and Wayne State University School of Medicine.
 Dr. Brownstein is a member of the American Academy of Family Physicians and the American College for the Advancement in Medicine.
 He is the father of two beautiful girls, Hailey and Jessica, and is a retired soccer coach.

 Dr. Brownstein has received two prestigious awards by his colleagues.
 The first was given by the American College for the Advancement in Medicine at the 2005 annual meeting.
 The award was the Norman E. Clarke Sr. Award for Science and Practice.
 The second award was given by the American Academy of Integrative Medicine at their 2005 annual meeting in Florida.
 This was titled, 2005 ARC Excellence Award for Distinguished Clinician for his “Advancement in the Diagnosis and Treatment of Chronic Diseases.”